m0baxter/gobots/README.md

 #### Mixture of Experts

 A mixture of experts (MoE) layer consists of two sets of parallel dense feedforward layers, known as experts.
 One set, the shared experts, are applied to all tokens containing $N_s$ experts.
-For the other set, the routed experts, $k$ experts are choosen per token from the $N_r$ available experts.
+For the other set, the routed experts, $K_r$ experts are choosen per token from the $N_r$ available experts.
 A routing model is used to create a gate which decides which experts will be activated for a given token.

 Several versions of MoE have been proposed, below we follow the one used in [DeepSeek V3](https://arxiv.org/abs/2412.19437) when calculating the gating function